 (Fieldbloom) Too many businesses fall into the trap of spending all their time and money acquiring new customers, only to forget about the dozens, hundreds or even thousands of customers they already have.

 My Comment: Our friends at Fieldboom have assembled a short article and infographic filled with stats about customer loyalty.
 Not all of the stats will apply to all of our readers, but the concepts behind the stats will.
-The benefit to creating customer loyalty is huge.
-Read some of these facts and stats and find and you’ll see why.
+The benefit of creating customer loyalty is huge.
+Read some of these facts and stats and you’ll see why.